 Born in Michigan of Chinese parents, Bion Tsang began piano studies at age six and cello at age seven.
 The following year, he entered The Juilliard School.
 Tsang received his Bachelor of Arts degree from Harvard University and his Master of Musical Arts degree from Yale University, where he studied with Aldo Parisot.
 His other principal cello teachers have included Ardyth Alton, Luis Garcia-Renart, William Pleeth, Channing Robbins, and Leonard Rose.

-Mr. Tsang resides in Austin, TX where he is on the faculty of the Sarah and Ernest Butler School of Music at The University of Texas at Austin.
+Mr. Tsang resides in Austin, TX, where he is Division Head of Strings and holds the Joe R. & Teresa Lozano Long Chair in Cello at the Sarah and Ernest Butler School of Music at The University of Texas at Austin.
 He was the recipient of the Texas Exes Teaching Award after just his first year of service and soon after was named "Instrumentalist of the Year" by the Austin Critics Table.
 He has also served as visiting professor at Indiana University in Bloomington.
 In his spare time, Bion helps his family run the Paul J. Tsang Foundation, a nonprofit organization named in honor of Bion's father and formed to help facilitate educational or career opportunities for promising students and professionals in the arts and sciences.
-He also enjoys coaching NFL Flag and i9 Sports flag football and, especially, trying to keep up with his three children: Bailey, Henry and Maia.
+Most of all, he enjoys spending time with his three children: Bailey, Henry and Maia.